Along with supplementation, designing your ideal diet is a major pillar of physical recovery from alcohol addiction.

 Organ meats, known to contain more micronutrients than any vegetable, give me an energy rush and euphoria!
 I may have to check back into rehab and tell them that I’ve been getting high on liver.

-To help you visualize these tips in action, I’ve created a partial list from my own experience.
+To help you visualize these tips in action, I’ve created a partial list of foods below based on my own experience recovering from alcoholism and staying sober.
 You may see some things that you have never heard of.
 They are likely brand names that you can easily find in stores or on Google.

 After I quit drinking and started optimizing my lifestyle, I replaced some common foods with MUCH healthier alternatives that helped me feel healthier and more stable in a matter of days: